 Group Coordinator: the person who is in charge of supervising the operation and growth of the small group program.

-Can be paid staff or a committed volunteer(s).
+Can be paid staff or committed volunteer(s).
+Must be identified at the start of the program.

 Primary Duties: planning group calendar, recruiting and mentoring group facilitators, creating marketing, managing registration, preparing group materials, group troubleshooting